Frozen Cursor and Mouse Lag on macOS Tahoe?

 Here's what to do:

 • Toggle Bluetooth and your mouse or keyboard off and back on, or forget and re-pair the device in System Settings, Bluetooth.
+If it then refuses to reconnect at all, our Tahoe Bluetooth fix picks up from there.

 • Update or remove known troublemakers.
 Bartender (versions 5 and 6) caused cursor glitches and windows blinking every few seconds, and an outdated Logitech Options+ made pointers jump.
 Update those, or uninstall them to test.